Conducting an HR assessment

 Offboarding process

-Make sure that the process includes the return of company property, access termination, and final pay.
-Create an offboarding checklist.
+Create an offboarding checklist including the return of company property, access termination, and final pay.

 Knowledge transfer procedures

 Look at how knowledge is transferred from employees to their replacements or other staff.
-Consider a formal knowledge transfer process.
-It should include documentation, training sessions, or job shadowing.
-Encourage employees to write down their processes and important information throughout their employment.
+Consider a formal knowledge transfer process including documentation, training sessions, or job shadowing.
+Encourage employees to write down their processes throughout their employment.

 Communication practices

-Look at how you tell remaining staff, families and children about staff changes.
+Think about how you communicate staff changes to remaining staff, families and children.
 Make sure it is professional, respectful, and maintains the privacy of the employee.
 Consider giving managers guidance on how to communicate departures and manage team morale.

 Turnover data

-A good HR system should help your business’ reach its goals and meet the needs of your employees.
-Plan to review and update your policies, procedures, and documents every year to make sure your HR system is still working well.
+Review and update your policies, procedures, and documents every year to make sure your HR system is up to date and working well.

 Tips for your HR assessment